A. Any Wood County resident who is 18 years of age or older may obtain an application for notary public by contacting the Court Administration Office.

 D. Attorneys requesting fees in a partition action are not required to provide an itemized statement as set forth in (B) above if the amounts fall within the following guidelines:

-3. Other fees may be permitted by leave of court only, under extraordinary circumstances.
+4. No other fees are requested unless extraordinary circumstances exist.
+Other fees may be permitted by leave of court only under extraordinary circumstances.

 Forclosure, Quiet Title, Partition and Judicial Sale